Back to all blogs

 Neurological and General Well-being

-• Migraines and Headaches: Certain compounds in cider, such as tyramine or histamines, are notorious migraine triggers.
+• Migraines and Headaches: Compounds like tyramine or histamines are notorious triggers.

 • Fatigue: Feeling unusually drained or "foggy-headed" the following day.

-• Joint Pain: Inflammation triggered by an intolerance can sometimes manifest as aching joints.
+• Joint Pain: Inflammation triggered by an intolerance can manifest as aching joints.

 The Hidden Triggers in Your Pint